JoeNyland/football-club-feed-receiver/README.md

 The app is designed to receive feed data on the endpoint `/feed/submit` using the HTTP `POST` method.

+Please note that this app is *not* yet completed.
+See the ToDo items in the code for the remaining tasks.

 ## Requirements:
 * PHP 5.5
 * [Composer](https://getcomposer.org/download/)